-In this blog, we’ll see how you can empower Jira Service Desk agents and support managers to deliver smarter service by using Elements Connect to build a bridge for your Salesforce CRM data to cross into Jira.
+In this blog, we’ll see how you can empower Jira Service Management agents and support managers to deliver smarter service by using Elements Connect to build a bridge for your Salesforce CRM data to cross into Jira.

 When siloed information creates chaos and frustration

 Imagine you’re in the audio guide business.
 Your company makes audio guide devices and software that museums brand and use to provide their visitors with guided tours.
 Your clients love how easy the audio guides are to configure.
 Their visitors enjoy the details about the exhibitions the audio guides give them.

 But behind the scenes, this kind of scenario happens: the audio guide’s sound suddenly stops working on several devices or the museum’s script crashes on all audio guides after their employees updated it.
 They turn to you for help, panicked as hundred of visitors comes to their venue every single day.

 This is where our story begins: on one side you have business data stored in Salesforce, and on the other side Jira is used by clients, engineering teams and support teams to manage Jira issues related to to clients’ assets.

 Without any kind of bridge between Salesforce and Jira, here are the two scenarios that can happen:

 - Customer needs to fill an endless form.
 When they already have an issue, customers don’t need this extra frustration.
 Also, having this information input manually opens the door to typos and misspelling which can make the agent’s work a pain.